How to collaborate

 Voice-controlled IoT (e.g., smart speakers) and social media platforms are increasingly becoming an important part of everyday life, and so is their functionality and need for accessibility.
 One of the features these platforms offer is the ability to automatically transcribe spoken material, which allows users to employ them for controlling their IoT devices, for remote work, for remote learning, or simply basic communication.
 As the adoption of these platforms increases and automatic transcriptions become a necessity, especially for those who are working in their second language or are affected by physical or hearing disabilities, it is important that the transcripts they generate are accurate, no matter the speaker’s gender, race, or other characteristics.

-In this project, students will help analyzing IoT and social media platforms by curating and improving existing spoken material, designing and running experiment for selected platforms, and determining transcription errors.
+In this project, students will help analyzing IoT and social media platforms by curating and improving existing spoken material, designing and running experiments for selected platforms, and determining transcription errors.

 Specifically, students will be offered the opportunity to participate in one or more of these research activities: (1) listening to the spoken material we already have (containing voices with different characteristics) and checking whether it is correct and matches the transcripts we have; (2) playing the spoken material to one or more selected IoT platforms (e.g., Google Assistant, Amazon Alexa, Apple Siri), social media platforms (e.g., YouTube, Facebook, Microsoft Stream), videoconferencing platforms (e.g., Zoom, Google Meet, BlueJeans, Webex) and retrieving generated transcripts; (3) measuring and comparing the transcription errors exhibited by the analyzed platform(s).